 Criminal Prosecution Clinic

-Through Stanford’s Criminal Prosecution Clinic, students shape the outcome of felony prosecutions in Superior Court and learn to wield the power of the state ethically and deliberatively.
+Through Stanford’s Criminal Prosecution Clinic, students shape the outcome of felony and misdemeanor prosecutions in Superior Court and learn to wield the power of the state ethically and deliberatively.

 Guided by Professor George Fisher, six students learn basic case preparation and courtroom skills in an on-campus advocacy class.
 Then, in partnership with Santa Clara County prosecutors, they spend four days each week preparing their cases at the DA’s office and advocating before the Superior Court in San Jose.
 Their casework calls on students to examine and cross-examine witnesses, gather and present physical evidence, draft memoranda of law, and argue before the court.
 Students confront cases with strategic and logistical challenges and grapple with the complex ethical issues that define prosecutors’ fundamental charge to seek justice.